StacieL/doc/docs/BuidTAB-testApp.md

 Let’s look at the Build tab options in detail:

-* Build and Run: Launches the application in the Simulator.
+* <b>Build and Run:</b> Launches the application in the Simulator.

-* iPhone X: The default Simulator.
+* <b>iPhone X:</b> The default Simulator.
 Clicking here will reveal a dropdown list with all available simulators.

-* Project: Reveals a dropdown list where you can open the project or product folder, or open the product with Xcode.
+* <b>Project:</b> Reveals a dropdown list where you can open the project or product folder, or open the product with Xcode.

-* Install: Installs the application on a connected device.
+* <b>Install:</b> Installs the application on a connected device.

 Select a Simulator to build your application on, and press the Build and Run button.